ingted/KClient/README.md

 # Katzebase : Client Connectivity Libraries
 ![Logo128](https://github.com/NTDLS/NTDLS.Katzebase.Client/assets/11428567/0fadde10-1067-4f9c-8eaa-eb555d78019d)

-📦 Be sure to check out the NuGet pacakge: https://www.nuget.org/packages/NTDLS.Katzebase.Client
+📦 Be sure to check out the NuGet package: https://www.nuget.org/packages/NTDLS.Katzebase.Client

-Katzebase Client is the client connectivity componet for the [Katzebase Database Server](https://github.com/NTDLS/NTDLS.Katzebase.Server).
+Katzebase Client is the client connectivity component for the [Katzebase Database Server](https://github.com/NTDLS/NTDLS.Katzebase.Server).

 Katzebase is an ACID compliant document-based database written in C# using .NET 8 that runs on Windows or Linux.
 By default it runs as a service but the libraries can also be embedded.
 It supports what you'd expect from a typical relational-database-management-system except the "rows" are stored as sets of key-value pairs (called documents) and the schema is not fixed.
 The engine is wrapped by MVC controllers and allows access via APIs, a t-SQL like syntax, or by using the bundled management UI (which just calls the APIs).